pagetwopin

 Watford to Marsworth

-The approach into Berkhamsted starts around here, crossing to the other side at bridge 143.
-Two pubs are in close proximity welcoming you to the ‘Port of Berkhamsted’ - whose main trade was all sorts of wooden goods including hundreds of lock gates - the Rising Sun next to Berkhamsted Bottom Lock and then the Boat at Ravens Lane Lock.
+The approach into Berkhamsted starts here, crossing to the other side at bridge 143.
+Two pubs are in close proximity welcoming you to the ‘Port of Berkhamsted’ - the Rising Sun, which once stabled canal horses next to Berkhamsted Bottom Lock 55 and then the Boat at Ravens Lane Bridge.

-From here until the reservoirs at Marsworth, the lack of water is as clear as the rainwater the canal so clearly lacks.
-The locks have padlocks but this is hardly necessary as they have no water.
-Certainly not the 50,000 gallons needed each time a boat goes through.
-The four reservoirs were constructed purely to supply water to the canal.
+From here you reach the reservoirs at Marsworth, constructed purely to supply water to the canal.
 The towpath passes first the Marsworth, built in 1806 with an area of 24 acres and holding 55.5 million gallons, and then Startop’s End, constructed in 1817 over 26 acres and with a 106.5 million gallon capacity.
 The largest is the Wilstone reservoir which covers 119 acres and the smallest Tringford at 20 acres.

 View Watford to Marsworth in a larger map